morganwdavis/dns-blackhole/README.md

 ## Add a DNS Blackhole to Your Network

 If you're running your own home network with a Unix-based server, you can easily integrate a DNS blackhole into a local BIND DNS service -- and best of all, it's completely free.
 If you're already using BIND and know your way around it, you can use this script to manage BIND's Response Policy Zone (RPZ) feature.
 RPZ is designed for DNS firewall/blocking purposes.
 The script _should_ run on \*BSD and Linux distros with proper pathnames configured.
-Out of the box, it has a FreeBSD default configuration.
+Out of the box, it uses a FreeBSD default configuration.

 > The source of the blocked host list is provided by [Steven Black on GitHub](https://github.com/StevenBlack/hosts).
 See his page for full details.